dojo/web-editor/README.md

 });
 ```

-### FileBar

-Displays an array of tabs which is designed to represent open files.

-### IconCss

-This widget injects a `<style>` element which contains the CSS which is dynamically generated based on an object structure which defines different icon types.

-### TreePane

-This widget provides a collapsible view of a file system like structure.

 ### external/postcss-bundle

 In order to properly transpile CSS that is part of a project, the web-editor needs to utilise postcss with additional plugins for this